 Any individual or business entity interested in opening a medical marijuana business in Florida is required to obtain a permit from the Department of Health.

-Unfortunately, Florida lawmakers have reached an impasse on how to implement the amendment.
+Unfortunately, Florida lawmakers have reached an impasse on how to implement the amendment, which is why it’s important that you speak to an experienced Miami drug possession attorney from Piotrowski Law.
 Based on a report by the Miami Herald, the House and Senate could not agree on how many retail outlets each medical marijuana treatment center should be allowed to operate.
 House Bill 1397 – approved with a vote of 105-9 – wants to add 10 new treatment centers next summer with four additional growers for every 100,000 patients.
 The number of dispensaries would be unlimited.
 Senate Bill 406, however, is proposing to grant five new licenses by October and more licenses as the number of patients increase.
 SB406 limits the number of retail outlets by each licensee to three.

 A patient with a debilitating condition – as confirmed by two physicians – can legally obtain medical cannabis treatments in either the flower or concentrated form and in low THC doses.
 High THC doses will be restricted to terminally ill patients.
 Medical marijuana treatment centers will be allowed to dispense edibles, tinctures, aerosols, oils, and ointments in a variety of CBD to THC ratios.